Amy Mastura: Early life

 Amy Mastura was born on 10 May 1971 in Batu Gajah, Perak.
 She is the youngest of two siblings.
 She has an older brother.
 Her mother, Che Pora Din has portrayed as Nora's aunt in Puteri Impian 2 while her father, Suhaimi Mohamed Ramli is a retired soldier.
 Mastura and her older brother were raised in Ipoh.
+While in Ipoh she attended SMK Main Convent for her secondary education.
 Her cousins, Mazuin Hamzah and Mazlan Hamzah entered showbiz first and are members of Malaysian band, Quinary M which was popular in the 1980s.
 Her career was managed by her cousin, Nana since with Sony Music Malaysia.

 Career

 Prior to her music career, Amy Mastura used to work as a stewardess for Malaysia Airlines (MAS), where she spent there for 5 years, from 1989 to 1994.
 She has family ties with Mazuin Hamzah as cousin, thus, musical career is synonymous with her.
 Mastura joined the music career via Asia Bagus competition in Japan and as a result, she won the competition and defeating other Asian new talents.
 She signed with the Japanese record label Pony Canyon where she was their recording artiste until 1999.

 She was first introduced through a song titled, "Harapan Semalam", a duet song with composer Azmeer.
-Her self-titled debut album was released in 1994, a year after she won the Asia Bagus, notable singles from the album are Meniti Hari, Jawapan Kasih and Kasih became hits in the radio airwaves.
-Her first single, Meniti Hari entering the 10th Anugerah Juara Lagu.
+Her self-titled debut album was released in 1994, a year after she won the Asia Bagus, notable singles from the album are "Meniti Hari", "Jawapan Kasih" and "Kasih" became hits in the radio airwaves.
+Her first single, "Meniti Hari" entering the 10th Anugerah Juara Lagu.
 She won the Popular Female Singer category at the Anugerah Bintang Popular Berita Harian 1994 and defeating other singers such as Fauziah Latiff and Shima.
 She also nominated in Best New Female Artist and Best Female Vocal Performance at the Anugerah Industri Muzik 1995.
 She left Malaysia Airlines in the end of 1994 to focus on her musical career.

 She collaborated with the American singer and songwriter, Tommy Page through a song titled, "The Best Part".
 She was also a VJ on MTV Syok produced by MTV in 1995.
 On 14 May 1996, her second album Pujaan Ku was released and later followed by her third album, Puteri, on 1 November 1997.

 Besides music, she was also a sought-after actress when she appeared in her first film, Kuala Lumpur Universiti with Azhar Sulaiman, the film was not released until 1999.
 This was followed by her second movie, Impian and later followed by her other films including Tragedi Oktober and Puteri Impian.
 The film eventually earned a win for Mastura in the Best Actress category at the 1999 Malaysian Film Festival.
 She also acted in several dramas and telemovies and active in theatrical works.